 Now select the region to run queries, if there are any GDPR implications to what you're doing you're gonna want to go with the EU.

 Now you're going to select your datastream and the frequency, we usually don't bother with streaming, once a day should be just fine for most things.
 All this means is that you'll always have the data from the day before as the latest data in BigQuery.

 Click submit and you're done.

-Some time in the next day you data will start appearing in BigQuery.
-So wait a day, head to Data Studio, create a new Data Source select BigQuery and your GA dataset will be there.
+Sometime in the next day you data will start appearing in BigQuery.
+So, wait a day, head to Data Studio, create a new Data Source select BigQuery and your GA dataset will be there.
 We'll do a few posts on Google Analytics datasets in Google Data Studio at some point.
-In the meantime, remember that you now have GA data in a easy to use Data Warehouse, you can move data to other cloud platforms like Azure or AWS, you can use other tools like Tableau and PoweBI to visualise your data, all because it's nice, tidy and safe in BigQuery.
+In the meantime, remember that you now have GA data in an easy to use Data Warehouse, you can move data to other cloud platforms like Azure or AWS, you can use other tools like Tableau and PowerBI to visualise your data, all because it's nice, tidy, and safe in BigQuery.
 Enjoy and if you have anything to add or ask hit us up in the comments.